The track-length extension fitting algorithm for energy measurement of interacting particles in liquid argon TPCs and its performance with ProtoDUNE-SP data: Energy measurement performance

 For example, if we have 50 hits for a charged pion, multiple fits are performed after vetoing several hits from the end of the track for fitting, using 49 hits, 48 hits, and so on.
 Then, resolution is measured for each fit.
 Resolution histograms are drawn as a function of \KEtrue and number of hits, and their peaks are fit with a Gaussian function to extract the resolution and the fractional bias.

 The CSDA using an incomplete track (\KErange) underestimates the charged pion's energy as shown in figure~\ref{fig:Figure_007}.
-The hypothetical track-length fitting algorithm can provide better energy measurement (\KEhyp) by introducing best additional track length.
+The TLEFit algorithm can provide better energy measurement (\KEtle) by introducing the best additional track length.
 Figure~\ref{fig:Figure_008} shows two-dimensional distributions of the fractional energy residual from the Gaussian approximation and the maximum-likelihood methods.
 The Gaussian approximation shows clear bands corresponding to biased energy measurements.
 These measurements occur when the best additional track length is found to be in the minimum ionizing \KE.
+The maximum-likelihood method plots show populations with biased energy measurements, but these are not concentrated into a band, as seen in the Gaussian approximation plots.

 Equation~\ref{eq:Gaussain_chi2} tends to have a minimum ${\chi}^{2}$ value where $\frac{dE}{dx}({\textrm{Bethe--Bloch}};~{\rm{range}}_{i} + {L}^{\prime})$ is near its minimum point regardless of the true charged pion \KE.
 The band corresponds to the constant fitted pion energy that gives the minimum \dedx in the Bethe-Bloch formula.
 This tendency becomes stronger with more hits in the MIP region.
 In the other words, this bias becomes more frequent with higher charged pion kinetic energies and with shorter reconstructed track lengths (smaller numbers of hits), which is well shown in figure~\ref{fig:Figure_008}.